 Oregon Student Aid Application (ORSAA)

-Best time to apply: October 1
+Best time to apply: Mid-October

 The Oregon Student Aid Application (ORSAA) is Oregon’s alternative to the federal aid application (FAFSA) for DACA and other undocumented students.
 By completing your ORSAA, you may be eligible for the Oregon Opportunity Grant, Oregon Promise Grant and certain OSAC scholarships.